CleverseAcademy/exercises/foundation-js.md

     Although our simple app is only limited to processing 1-bit images, the resolution (the width and the height of the image) can vary file by file.

-    Without image compression, this means that larger images will have larger files, and thus longer arrays to represent the images.
+    Without image compression, this means that larger images will have larger length (file size).

-    Because displays are 2D in nature - to display the bitmap image, we need to do some transposing when rendering images.
+    Because displays are 2D in nature - to display the bitmap image, we need to do some transposing when rendering images to the screens.

     And because the width and height of images may vary, we need a way to map the 1D array into 2D one.